maisonml/maisonml.github.io/about covid-19.md

 ### What is COVID-19?

 **Coronavirus disease (COVID-19)** is an infectious disease caused by a virus which goes by the name: severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The disease was first identified in 2019 in Wuhan, China, and has since spread globally, resulting in the 2019–20 coronavirus pandemic.
-Common symptoms include fever, cough and shortness of breath.
-Muscle pain, sputum production and sore throat are less common.
-While the majority of cases result in mild symptoms, some progress to severe pneumonia and multi-organ failure.

 ### How does it spread?